OwusuBlessing/Cat-vrs-Dog-Classifier/README.md

 - HTML,Flask,Javacsript
 - writeup/reporting
 ## Contact
-* I am always availanle at owususammy509@gmail.com
+* I am always available at owususammy509@gmail.com
 * Feel free to me if there is any questions or there is porject i can make a contribution to